ChildishGiant/allie.page/_pages/projects.md

 horizontal: false
 ---

-For smaller projects, I've grouped them into [micro projects](/micro-projects/)
+For smaller projects, I've grouped them into [micro projects](/micro-projects/).
+I also have a [contributions](/contributions/) page to show work on other people's projects.

 <!-- pages/projects.md -->
 <div class="projects">